google/cpp-frp/README.md

  - Use atomics or locks to protect your data.
 This way you can write thread-safe code while still leveraging multi-thread performance.

 ### Executor types
-Executor types should have a signature equivalent to:
+Executor types must have a signature equivalent to:
 ```C++
 template<typename F>
 auto operator()(F &&f);